Weekend Report November. 02, 2012

 New charges filed against defendants in hacking murder caseNew charges filed against defendants in hacking murder case

 New charges has been filed against persons involved in the tragic hacking murder of Rdiall Bells and assault against Nolan Rebluud that happened in the early morning hours of September 3rd in front of MJ Burger Hut.
-According to court documents, store Ngirachelbaed Ease Oiterong is facing new charges of second degree murder for taking Bells’ life, attempted second degree murder for hacking Rebluud, voluntary manslaughter, two counts of aggravated assault, and two counts of mayhem in an attempt to maim and disfigure Rebluud including counts of assault and battery with a dangerous weapon.
+According to court documents, Ngirachelbaed Ease Oiterong is facing new charges of second degree murder for taking Bells’ life, attempted second degree murder for hacking Rebluud, voluntary manslaughter, two counts of aggravated assault, and two counts of mayhem in an attempt to maim and disfigure Rebluud including counts of assault and battery with a dangerous weapon.
 Ngirasechedui Andres who faces several counts of aiding and abetting assault and battery with a dangerous weapon is now also facing a new charge of violation of duty to report wounds or death.
 Johnston Etpison, a new defendant in this case according to the superseding information filed on October 4th is also facing charges related to his involvement.
 Etpison who has been released from jail after posting a $5,000 bond is facing charges of aiding and abetting assault and battery in addition to violation of duty to report wounds and deaths.
 The three defendants are facing charges for their involvement in the violent attack against Rdiall Bells and Nolan Rebluud.
 Bells died from the wounds he sustained from the attack while Rebluud sustained extensive injuries including the loss of limb.

 U.S haunted house asked to change theme based on RMI’s nuclear history